 Mobile Application Management as a Testflight Alternative

+If you’re an enterprise mobility strategist for a Fortune 500 company that needs to test the functionality and usability of apps for dozens or even hundreds of salespeople, marketers, field service technicians, and other employees -- TestFlight and HockeyApp aren't the best options.
+They’re also not well-suited if your company creates and needs to test enterprise mobile apps for use by thousands of customers to reinforce their brands.
+Developers within enterprise companies need a Testflight alternative, a commercial-grade mobile app testing product that is cross-platform (iOS, Android, Blackberry) and is easy and intuitive to use.
+With Apperian mobile app testing, developers of enterprise apps can test their app with as many users as they want.
 By extending mobile app testing to a broader set of end users, developers and their companies are able to obtain more extensive feedback on deficiencies in pre-production apps that need to be addressed.
 By applying more rigorous and extensive app testing to a wider range of users, this can help ensure that any apps being released to employees, contractors, business partners, and end customers are of the highest quality and protect the integrity of the brand.